DeisData/python/README.md

 - Session 6 (Jul 30): Writing Functions

 ## Viewing materials
-Use [Jupyter nbViewer](https://nbviewer.jupyter.org/) to easily view Jupyter Notebook files by supplying the github link to session .ipynb files.
+Both GitHub and [Jupyter nbViewer](https://nbviewer.jupyter.org/) can be used to easily view Jupyter Notebook files by supplying the github link to session .ipynb files.
+To work along, launch Jupyter Notebook from your Anaconda Navigator.